SciPhi-AI/synthesizer/docs/source/index.rst

-SciPhi is a powerful knowledge engine tailored for LLM-based inference, data generation and management.
+A multi-purpose LLM framework for inference, RAG, and data creation.

-With SciPhi, you can:
+With Synthesizer, you can:

 * Leverage **Retrieval-Augmented Generation (RAG)** for better accuracy and efficiency.
-   - Access SciPhi's cloud World Database via API.
+   - Turnkey integration with SciPhi's AgentSearch.
-* Generate truthful datasets using various LLMs, supporting **Anthropic**, **OpenAI**, **vLLM**, and **SciPhi**.
+* Generate truthful datasets using various LLMs, supporting **Anthropic**, **OpenAI**, **vLLM**.
-* Custom tailor your data creation for applications such as LLM training, RAG, and beyond.
+* Custom tailored data for applications such as LLM training, RAG, and beyond.
-   - For ex., generate RAG-grounded textbooks from a given table of contents.
+   - For ex., create RAG-grounded textbooks.

 Quick and easy setup: